egorborisov/mlflow_example/README.md

         extract_and_save_cell('modeling.ipynb', comment)
 ```

-    2024-07-12 01:40:11 | INFO | data_preprocessing.py saved
+    2024-07-12 08:53:09 | INFO | data_preprocessing.py saved
-    2024-07-12 01:40:11 | INFO | hyperparameters_tuning.py saved
+    2024-07-12 08:53:09 | INFO | hyperparameters_tuning.py saved
-    2024-07-12 01:40:11 | INFO | model_training.py saved
+    2024-07-12 08:53:09 | INFO | model_training.py saved
-    2024-07-12 01:40:11 | INFO | data_evaluation.py saved
+    2024-07-12 08:53:09 | INFO | data_evaluation.py saved

 ### Conda env export
 We already have a conda.yaml file, but its creation can be complex and require manual steps.
-Exporting the current environment with `conda env export | grep -v '^prefix: ' > conda.yaml` may not be suitable for sharing or `Docker` use due to platform-specific issues.
+Exporting the current environment with `conda env export > conda.yaml` may not be suitable for sharing or `Docker` use due to platform-specific issues.
 Adding the `--from-history` flag lists only explicitly requested packages but may fail with pip-installed packages.
 Using `pip freeze` includes local package links.
 Thus, manually creating a `requirements.txt` file or `conda.yaml` might be the best solution.

 ### MLproject file